aditya-16480/practice/README.md

 # practice
-this is a tutorial of git &amp; github
+this is a tutorial of git &amp; github.